-The currency hedging policy of the Reference Portfolio is to hedge 50% of the currency exposure in the US and EAFE equity portfolios and 0% of the currency exposure in the Emerging Markets and Global equity portfolios.
-This hedging policy results in a policy target unhedged currency exposure of 32.5% with actual exposure allowed to range from 25% to 40% of the PMT's asset value.
+The currency hedging policy of the Reference Portfolio is to hedge 50% of the currency exposure in the US and Europe, Australasia and Far East (i.e., EAFE) equity portfolios and 0% of the currency exposure in the Emerging Markets and Global equity portfolios.
+This hedging policy results in a policy target unhedged currency exposure of 32.4% with actual exposure allowed to range from 25% to 40% of the PMT's asset value.